oktadev/okta-blog/_source/_posts/2018-01-11-sso-oauth-vertx.md

 author: silas-brazil
 by: contractor
 communities: [java]
+description: "This tutorial will walk you through building a new Vert.x server and integrating it with Okta for security and user management."
 tags: [sso, vert-dot-x, java, oauth]
 tweets:
   - Learn how to use @vertx_project with OAuth!